measylite/measyReact/README.md

     and scripts into the app directory.
 If you do this, you can’t go back!

 ### `npm run build`
-	Export all files to a build folder.
+	Exports all build files to a build folder for production.

+### `code/React/measyreact-app`
+	Pushed to measyReact; local develpment of the React JS library.
+A front end development too.
+[React Documentation](https://reactjs.org/docs/hello-world.html)